cloudmesh-community/hid-sp18-704/project-report/report.md

 is estimated that the use of big data analytics could save over \$300 billion dollars a year for the healthcare industry.

+## Big Data Effects on Healthcare

+Currently the healthcare system is extremely complex and rich full of data.
+Though these complexities look to create challenges they also offer the ability to do remarkable things.
+In using big data analytics in the healthcare ecosystem, it will effectively change how care is now delivered.
+These changes will affect every stake holder in the healthcare ecosystem and create a positive change especially for the patients.

+These changes can drive change and can also be looked at as new types of value pathways.
+These pathways help in delivering the best cost-effective treatment for a patient, while creating the best outcome for the patient.
+This allows healthcare system as a whole to operate more efficiently but deliver the best result for the patient.
+Given the pathways below it is possible to create better patient care, and lower cost to the consumer as well as to the provider and healthcare system as a whole.

+Right Living:

+* This value pathway is created by Patients actively taking part in their own treatment.
+These are done through lifestyle changes allowing them to remain as healthy as possible.
+This includes proper diet and exercise to remain as healthy as possible.
+However, this does include their active care, when they do become ill.
+With this pathway the patient is taking control of their healthcare and only seeing a doctor when needed while helping with their own disease prevention and allowing the doctors to see those who are truly sick.

+Right Care:

+* This pathway concentrates on efficiencies in care for the patient.
+The right care requires clear communication from providers to care givers in which all the information is used to attain the same goal for the patients care and thus avoid duplicate work saving time and money for every party involved.

+Right Provider:

+* This pathway is setting up the match between the patient and provided.
+Selecting the provider with the correct skill for the issue that is presented.
+That is also coupled with those providers who give the bask outcome for a problem given.
+This allows for quick assessment of issues as well as quick resolving of the issue as well.

+Right Value:

+* It is well known healthcare comes at a high cost.
+This pathway takes aim at that problem.
+The goal of this pathway is to lower the cost of healthcare while improving or sustaining over all care.
+This means implementing cost-effective measures such as, reimbursing providers based on patient outcomes, or eliminating waste, fraud and abuse of the medical system.

+Right Innovation:

+* This pathway is to drive innovation in the medical field.
+Essentially this is the change of the industry.
+Creating better ways to test out drug's effectiveness before release of it in trials.
+Better ways to treat patients with a certain disease.
+Better surgical tools that are less invasive.
+This pathway has many directions it can go, but it is the most effective way to initiate positive change in the healthcare industry.

 ## The Data

 In most cases when it comes to big data, there is no easy way to deal